4t4r1/ReconDB/README.md

 Locally, the purpose is generally to back up changes to make available remotely, however, in a development-sense it will also work perfectly for taking database snapshots at any point with roll-back and roll-forward capabilities.

-This is where you get to use the single global function (for now) - BACKUP!

-And it should pop a GZipped archive in your backup folder, ready to be versioned & posted off to a remote server.
+1. There is only one function (for now) - backup - which should pop a GZipped archive in your backup folder, ready to be versioned & posted off to a remote server.

 ### Remote

-On remote, the purpose is generally to update a staged server, live server (on launches, presumably, not every day) or synchronise any development changes across a develpoment team.
-Again, it can be used outside the box.
+On remote, the purpose is generally to update a staged server, live server (on launches, presumably, not every day) or synchronise any development changes across a development team, gain, please use outside the box.

-Synchronised files should appear on the remote system still bearing the original IP address in rder to tell them apart, as well as further metadata.
+1. Synchronised files should appear on the remote system still bearing the original IP address in order to tell them apart, as well as further metadata.
+2. Create a local backup - if you want
+3. Install the new database

 ## Alpha Testers and Developers

 Well, this is a project in it's infancy, but I created it to solve a problem I have when deploying website or even going back to old ones after years.
-I can never find the f*^%ing passwords - ssh, account center, control panel, FTP, database, etc! - and the process is different with practically each-and-every server.
+I can never find the f*^%ing passwords - SSH, account centers, control panels, FTP, databases, etc! - and the process is different with practically each-and-every server.

 This is also angled squarely at being evolved into a module specifically for the SilverStripe CMS, as that is the framework I use.
 That doesn't stop it from being abstracted and used in any other suitable framework or web system of any kind.
 Suggestions welcome :)